sophiawheatley/sophiawheatley.github.io/_posts/2020-07-16-brain-networks.md

 Whereas in the AD group fewer hubs were evident in the resting state networks, apart from at the baseline when some did find four hubs in the EC, but was reduced to two in the year follow-up.

-### Conclusion
+## Conclusion
 Although network research has added to a better understanding of brain networks, there are still some questions that have been left unanswered, but also some counterarguments.
 In a recent review by Bassett & Bullmore, they discuss recent studies and how the research has progressed over the last 15 years (Bassett & Bullmore, 2017).
 I will just list some key points that they assessed in their paper:
 * Small-world networks do not fully explain brain networks and is only a starting point for the research into brain connectivity.
-* Many studies have looked at other features such as degree distribution, hubs, organization and more that are not just related to "small-worldness".
+* Many studies have looked at other features such as degree distribution, hubs, organization and more that are not just related to 'small-worldness'.
 * Binary graphs (used frequently in the field) are a much too simplified way of modelling the brain.
   * A threshold against a measure such as the clustering coefficient can change the connection density of the graph depending on the threshold set.
   * If the threshold is low then there will be many weak connections in the graph and if it is high then only the strong connections will be represented as edges in the graph.